Loshitha94/google-task-clone-backend/README.md

 0.1.0

 # License
-Copyrights 2022 All Rights receive for DEP8
+Copyrights 2022 All Rights receive for DEP8. this project is license under [MIT](LICENSE.txt)